Clostridium difficile infection

 C. diff can spread easily to other people because the bacteria are passed out of your body in your diarrhoea.
 Once out of your body, the bacteria turn into spores (bacteria with a protective coating).
 These are designed to survive outside the human body.

-They can survive for a very long time on surfaces (such as toilets, commodes and bed frames), objects and clothing.
+They can survive for a very long time on surfaces (eg, toilets, commodes and bed frames), objects and clothing.
 If these aren't thoroughly cleaned, they can infect someone else.

 C. diff can also spread on your hands if you have direct contact with someone who is infected or if you touch contaminated surfaces.
 If you then touch your mouth, you may swallow the spores.